 Apart from my professional activities, I am also active in local Java communities.
 Most notably the Dutch Java User Group (NLJUG).
 I have published a few articles in their Java magazine and I am serving in the working group that compiles the program for their annual J-Fall conference.
 I used to be active in the Utrecht Java User Group; after having moved out of the region I hope to join another local JUG soon.

 This blog grew out of my belief that the best of learning something is teaching it to somebody else.
 It requires you to bring structure in your knowledge, and to keep on digging deaper until you understand.
 That’s also how my interest in public speaking grew.
 Nowadays, I often speak at various technology conferences.
 I spoke a lot about transport layer security (TLS) in the Java Virtual Machine (JVM) and later also about React.
 More recently, I shifted focus to distributed architectures and Apache Maven.
-In 2019, I was appointed an Oracle Groundbreaker Ambassador.

 My spare time is dedicated to other passions, mainly outside technology.